 - Historic (HIS) – artifact analysis, historic trends, archeological studies, historic cross-cultural comparisons, and related studies.

-- Merchandising/Marketing/Retailing I. Management (MM) – merchandising or retail management, customer service, retail technology, B2B commerce, and related studies.
+- Merchandising/Retailing I. Management (MGT) – merchandising or retail management, customer service, retail technology, B2B commerce, and related studies.

-- Merchandising/Marketing/Retailing II.
-Branding (MB) – brand image, advertising, promotion, retail atmospherics, and related studies.
+- Merchandising/Retailing II.
+Marketing(MRK) – brand image, advertising, promotion, retail atmospherics, and related studies.

-- Pedagogy and Professional Development (PPD) – critical pedagogy, curriculum development and assessment, future trends for professions, industry or interdisciplinary lings, professional development, and related studies.
+- Pedagogy and Professional Development (PED) – critical pedagogy, curriculum development and assessment, future trends for professions, industry or interdisciplinary lings, professional development, and related studies.